winerar/winerar/README.md

 -------------------
 &emsp;

-- 🔭 I’m currently working on small but useful project based on React+Node.js+MongoDB.
+- 🔭 I’m currently working on small but useful project based on MERN.
 - 🌱 I’m currently learning **React, Node.js and ASP.NET**
 - 💬 Ask me about **C#, JS and whatever you want**
 - ⚡ Fun fact: I have about 5 years of teaching schoolchildren programming